Delhi records zero COVID-19 fatality, eleventh time since onset of 2nd wave; 57 cases | Health

 This is the eleventh time since the starting of the second wave of the pandemic in the national capital that zero fatality has been logged in a day.

-On July 18, July 24, July 29, August 2, August 4, August 8, August 11 and August 12, August 13, and August 16 too, no death due to COVID-19 was recorded, according to official data.
-On March 2 this year, the city had reported zero death due to the virus.
-On that day, the number of single-day infections stood at 217 and the positivity rate was 0.33 percent.
+On July 18, July 24, July 29, August 2, August 4, August 8, August 11 and August 12, August 13 and August 16 too, no death due to COVID-19 was recorded, according to official data.
+On March 2 this year, the national capital had reported zero death due to the virus.
+On that day, the number of single-day infections stood at 217 and the positivity rate was 0.33 per cent.

-Twenty-five fresh COVID-19 cases, the lowest since April 15 last year, and two deaths due to the disease were recorded on Thursday, while the positivity rate had stood at 0.04 percent, according to the official figures.
+Twenty-five fresh cases of COVID-19, the lowest since April 15 last year, and two deaths due to the disease were recorded on Thursday, while the positivity rate had stood at 0.04 per cent, according to the official figures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)